Third Man Pressing interior

 Once your songs are mastered, two lacquers will be cut (A and B side).
 A lacquer is an aluminum disk covered in a soft material much like nail polish, which is cut on a lathe.
 Once cut, the lacquers are sprayed with liquid silver and then nickel plated to form stampers that are used to press the records.
 The stampers are then inserted into the press and the first test pressings are made to be reviewed by our audio QC team and then sent off to the artist/label/management for approval.
 Once you've approved the test pressings, your order will move to our production queue to be pressed.

-During this time, you’ll need to make sure you’ve got all your artwork ready to go and formatted per the appropriate template.
-Artwork can be a major bottleneck in the order process, and we encourage all customers to make sure they have all printed materials squared away as early on as possible so that we’re able to get your order to you quickly.
+You'll need to make sure you've got all your artwork ready to go and formatted per the appropriate templates at time of of order confirmation.
+Artwork can be a major bottleneck in the order process, and we encourage our customers to make sure they have all printed materials squared away as early as possible to avoid any delays to their production timeline.
+A dedicated Project Manager will be assigned to you upon inquiry to help guide you through the process and keep your project on schedule.

 Before getting your order on the floor for production, we'll send you test pressings for final approval.
 Before shipping your test pressings to you, they’ll go through a process of audio quality control by our team.
 By default, we supply customers with 5 test pressings, with additional units available on request (at additional charge).
 Listening to multiple test pressings helps to ensure that the audio is consistent from record to record.